 Arkansas State University Mid-South's Machining Technology program has earned accreditation from the National Institute for Metalworking Skills.
+The formal announcement was made Tuesday, February 2nd at a celebration to congratulate ASU Mid-South machining instructors and students.

 Many manufacturing industries use NIMS credentials as a basis for recruiting, hiring, placement, and promotion.

-"This accreditation is the result of a rigorous examination determining that your program meets the quality standards as established by the National Institute for Metalworking Skills on behalf of the nation's precision manufacturing industry," wrote James A. Wall, NIMS Executive Director, in a letter to ASU Mid-South Chancellor Dr. Debra West.
+"This accreditation is the result of a industry," wrote James A. Wall, NIMS Executive Director, in a letter to ASU Mid-South Chancellor Dr. Debra West.
 "I join with the entire NIMS community and greater manufacturing industry in conveying our congratulations."